 In Israel, sixteen schoolchildren were killed and seventy were wounded on Wednesday (15 May) when Israeli troops stormed a school where Arab guerrillas were holding ninety children at gunpoint.

-In Israel, sixteen schoolchildren were killed and seventy were wounded on Wednesday (15 May) when Israeli troops stormed a school where Arab guerrillas were holding ninety children at gunpoint.
+Background: In Israel, sixteen schoolchildren were killed and seventy were wounded on Wednesday (15 May) when Israeli troops stormed a school where Arab guerrillas were holding ninety children at gunpoint.
 The three guerrillas also killed in the raid had demanded the release of twenty prisoners from Israeli jails.

 The deaths occurred during twelve minutes of gunfire between the Israeli soldiers and the three Palestinians.
 Survivors among the children said the guerrillas had fired into them and had thrown hand grenades among them.
 The Palestinians had occupied the school early on Wednesday morning and had threatened to blow up the building unless the twenty jailed men were released by an early evening deadline.
 The children were on an excursion and were spending the night at the school.